 Being located close to the eastern rim of atoll, the reef is exposed to Indian Ocean waves approaching from the NE.
 There will be a constant presence of swells in the area peaking around December and February.

-Waves generated from abnormal events could also travel against the predominant swell propagation patterns (Goda, 1998), causing flooding on the eastern and southern islands of tide in a 500 year return period (UNDP, 2006).
-Isdhoo is also subjected to rough waves during NE monsoon on the eastern rim.
+Waves generated from abnormal events could also travel against the predominant swell propagation patterns (Goda, 1998), causing flooding on the eastern and southern islands of Maldives (UNDP, 2009).